ploopyco/classic-2-trackball/docs/assembly-instructions.md

 ### Step 7

 - 💡 Soldering the pads of the Base PCB to the Vertical PCB provides a lot of mechanical strength to the entire assembly.
 You will probably use a lot more solder than you think.
+- 💡 The PCB Anchor remains in place after the Base PCB is soldered to the Vertical PCB.
+Although some photos may show that it is not present after the boards have been soldered together, **do not remove it at any point**.
 - 💡 You're looking for a smooth fillet between the pads of the PCBs, not a bulging joint.
 - 💡 Consider setting the soldering iron's temperature to around 20C higher than normal, as the pads are large and shed heat quickly.
 This is especially true for Pads 1, 5 and 9 (a.k.a. the pads on either end of the row, and the middle pad). 📷 *See Figure 7.1 for details.*
 - ➡️ Solder the Base PCB to the Vertical PCB. 📷 *See Figure 7.2 for details.*